Skip to Main Content

 Where do you source furnishings in Morocco?

-Our set decorators work with Atlas Studios and CLA Studios prop warehouses in Ouarzazate, plus Marrakech's medina souks, Fez's artisan quarters, and specialist dealers in Casablanca and Tangier.
-Morocco's living craft traditions provide unmatched sourcing for North African and Middle Eastern interiors.
+Here is the breakdown.
+Our set decorators work with Atlas Studios and CLA Studios prop warehouses in Ouarzazate, plus Marrakech's medina souks, Fez's artisan quarters, and pro dealers in Casablanca and Tangier.
+Morocco's living craft traditions give unmatched sourcing for North African and Middle Eastern interiors.

 Can you dress sets for period productions in Morocco?

 Yes, our decorators have extensive experience with biblical-era, Islamic golden age, medieval, and French protectorate settings.
-Ouarzazate's standing sets and Morocco's artisan networks make period dressing exceptionally accessible.
+Ouarzazate's standing sets and Morocco's artisan networks make period dressing exceptionally easy to reach.

 Can Morocco double for other regions in terms of set dressing?

-Absolutely.
-Our decorators regularly dress Moroccan locations to represent Egypt, the Levant, Iraq, sub-Saharan Africa, and ancient Rome.
+Fully.
+Our decorators often dress Moroccan locations to represent Egypt, the Levant, Iraq, sub-Saharan Africa, and ancient Rome.
 Morocco's architectural and decorative diversity makes it one of the world's most versatile doubling locations.

 What about custom fabrication?